Niçard Vespers: Background

 King Victor-Emmanuel II, on 1 April 1860, solemnly asked the population to accept the change of sovereignty, in the name of Italian unity, and the cession was ratified by a regional referendum.
 Italophile manifestations and the acclamation of an "Italian Nice" by the crowd were reported on this occasion.
 A referendum was voted on 15 April and 16 April 1860.
 The opponents of annexation called for abstention, hence the very high abstention rate.
 The "yes" vote won 83% of registered voters throughout the county of Nice, and 86% in Nice, partly due to pressure from the authorities.
 This was the result of a masterful operation of information control by the French and Piedmontese governments, in order to influence the outcome of the vote in relation to the decisions already taken.
 The irregularities in the referendum voting operations were evident.
 The case of Levens is emblematic: the same official sources recorded, faced with only 407 voters, 481 votes cast, naturally almost all in favor of joining France.

 The Italian language was the official language of the County, used by the Church, the town hall, taught in schools, used in theaters and at the Opera; though it was immediately abolished and replaced by French.
 Discontent over annexation to France led to the emigration of a large part of the Italophile population, also accelerated by Italian unification after 1861.
 A quarter of the population of Nice, around 11,000 people from Nice, decided to voluntarily exile to Italy.
 The emigration of a quarter of the Niçard Italians to Italy was known as the Niçard exodus.

 The French government implemented a policy of Francization of society, language and culture.
-The toponyms of the communes of the ancient County were francized, which acted as a bank to the obligation to use French in Nice, as well as certain surnames (for example the Italian surname "Bianchi" was francized into "Leblanc", and the Italian surname "Del Ponte" was francized into "Dupont").
+The toponyms of the communes of the ancient County were francized, with the obligation to use French in Nice, as well as certain surnames (for example the Italian surname "Bianchi" was francized into "Leblanc", and the Italian surname "Del Ponte" was francized into "Dupont").